stevenwang2060/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  A token is used to allow the server to verify that the client has permission to access certain data or not.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  Adding authorization (login), strong password requirements, utilizing https, and keeping software up-to-date.

 - [ ] Describe how web servers work.

+  Web servers are large computers that are connected to the Internet.
+They store the code/information for sites all around the world and are able to deploy that code at anytime.
+Users can direct to a server by a URL which will access the specfic server that holds the specific information needed.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  The CRUD acronym: Create, Read, Update, and Delete correspond with the .post, .get, .put, and .delete methods respectively.

 ## Project Set Up